BirtasAdrian/Automation/README.md

 Includes the following tests for https://www.pcgarage.ro/ website:

-1. 'should have the logo on the main page'
+1. 'Should have the logo on the main page'
-2. 'should open pcgarage gaming section'
+2. 'Should open pcgarage gaming section'
-3. 'should search for a product'
+3. 'Should search for a product'

 -----------------